Drive Sales With B2B Marketing Webinars That Stand Out

 Webinars are a common part of many B2B marketing plans as a way to build brand awareness, generate new leads, and deepen engagement with prospective and existing customers.

-One of the reasons for their popularity is they are fairly easy to put together and promote, and can be repurposed on multiple online channels (company website and social channels, YouTube, etc.).
+One of the reasons for their popularity is they are fairly easy to put together and promote, and can be repurposed on multiple online channels like company websites and social platforms.

 But, there are barriers too.
 For example, it’s becoming harder to get new webinar (and podcast) programs noticed, unless you already have an established following in the marketplace or a large advertising budget.
-Also, many B2B webinars don’t stand out because they follow a classic “presentation with 15 minutes Q&A” format.
+Also, many B2B webinars don’t stand out because they follow the classic 45 min presentation with 15 minutes of Q&A format.

 1. Make them short — 20 minutes instead of the normal 45-60.